aggregat4/dendriform/JOURNAL.md

 Update: the REDOM type definition seems to be faulty, it does not correctly allow for a lambda as a parameter to the list function, therefore had to revert to removing the types, specifying its path in tsconfig and not use typed access.
 At least I was able to solve some minor type issues when I had it active.

 I also realized that the "created" timestamp may not be that useful: when splitting a node it can non-intuitive what part of the split node gets the original created date...

+## 22.5.019

+Improved the UX for small screens by moving the collapse button to the right of the screen when crossing the width threshold and removing the menu button.
+This allows the content to sit flush with the left hand border of the screen.

+This also necessitated making the toggle button only appear when a node really has children.
+A state that needs to be updated as soon as a node gets new children.
+This makes the mobile UI much more usable and cleaner.

+This is all heavily inspired by Workflowy, I am a bit worried that I'm so close to workflowy UI, but they did solve it really well.

+I will need to do something about the menu as well: that is now floating strangely to the left on nodes without children.
+Workflow also does it well here by showing the menu on hover over the bullet or as a dedicated menu on mobile devices.

+Dynalist is currently down and I can't check how they solve that.